 Stephanie Tran received her B.A. in English and Political Science from the University of San Diego and her M.F.A. in Creative Writing from Northwestern University, where she also tutored and taught Business Communication.
 She has professional writing experience in many industries, varying from legal, manufacturing, defense contracting, and academia.
 She currently teaches English courses at Foothill College and San Jose City College.
 She is also an editor for TriQuarterly, Northwestern University's online literary journal.

-The Teaching & Learning Center offers FREE one-on-one tutoring for
+The Teaching & Learning Center offers FREE one-on-one tutoring for any Foothill class!

 Our Faculty Tutors can help you with:

 Thesis Statements...and more!

 When you come, bring:

 Your Foothill ID number

 Your assignment and notes